algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ## Going Beyond the Limitations

-During the development of the website we have encountered some limitations inherent to the Bubble.io platform, such as:
+During the development of the website we encountered some limitations inherent to the Bubble.io platform, such as:

 - **Optimization**: Bubble.io is not as performant as a custom-built website, loading times are long (> 3 secondex) and every second spent on loading is 10% of users lost.
 - **Free Plan Limitations**: The free plan of Bubble.io is very limited in terms of features and performance, making it difficult to build a fully functional website (e.g. loops aren't available in free plan).
 - **Expensive**: Bubble.io paid plans are expensive and not suitable for small projects, making it difficult to justify the cost for a Proof Of Concept.

-Due to those limitations, after multiple discussions with the team and a green light from the client, we have decided to in addition to the Bubble.io website, to create a custom built website using the following technologies:
+Due to those limitations, after multiple discussions with the team and a green light from the client, we have decided to in addition to the Bubble.io website, create a custom-built website using the following technologies:

 - **Frontend**: Vite.js template Vue.js, a modern JavaScript framework for building user interfaces, allowing for better performance and flexibility.
 - **Backend**: Node.js, a JavaScript runtime for building scalable network applications, allowing for better performance and scalability.

-For the database we have decided to use the same database as the one used in the Bubble.io website, as it is already available and contains all the necessary data.
+For the database, we have decided to use the same database as the one used in the Bubble.io website, as it is already available and contains all the necessary data.

 ## Future Enhancements